URAmiRBin/shady-balls/README.md

 The Legend of Zelda: Wind Waker Artstyle (Credit: zeldauniverse.net)

+### What are materials

+Like any other computer programs, shaders can have inputs, these inputs are simply the materials we always use in Unity.
+In Unity each material is connected to a shader and each material can have some properties that shader needs.

+For example shaders can have these properties and each material which uses that shader should have a value for that property:

+- Color
+- Texture
+- Normal map
+- Glossiness
+- Metalicness
+- Scroll speed

+Some complex shaders even use more advanced properties like IOR (index of refraction) for translucent objects.

+So in general shaders have two types of data:

+1. The material which is the properties or variables that they need.
+2. The position of a pixel, this is the data that the shader knows for itself and it doesn't need to be feed into.

+So each pixel knows its' position and it's material and the shader runs on each pixel (this is not just a simple foreach, it's parallel) and outputs a color, this is the color we see in our game.

 ## TODO
 - [x] What are shaders
 - [ ] What are materials